yanndelaprez/yanndelaprez.github.io/README.md

     </a>
   </h2>
   <p>
    This paper analyzes a merger of large manufacturers with divestiture in the French coffee market.
-In contrast to previous approaches that study the effects of upstream divestitures on prices and welfare, we model the vertical market structure.
-We show that the standard policy recommendation to require divestiture to small recipient firms may not hold once asymmetric bargaining power is considered.
-Prior models significantly over-estimate costs: our estimates are 12 % lower and suggest that divestiture can even create marginal-cost savings for the buyer of the divested brand.
+In contrast to previous approaches used to study the effects of upstream divestitures on prices and welfare, we model the vertical market structure.
+First, our results show that the standard policy recommendation to require divestiture to small recipient firms may not hold when asymmetric bargaining power between firms is considered.
+Second, we show that previous models significantly overestimate costs.
+We estimate costs that are 12 percent lower, and find that divestiture can lead to marginal cost savings for the buyer of the divested brand.
   </p>
 </article>